RIPE-NCC/ripe-atlas-tools/docs/use.rst

 ==================  ==================  ========================================
 Option              Arguments           Explanation
 ==================  ==================  ========================================
+``--auth``          RIPE Atlas key      One of the RIPE Atlas key alias
+                    alias               configured for results fetching.

 ``--probes``        A comma-separated   Limit the report to only results
                     list of probe ids   obtained from specific probes.